How Much Does Google Ads Cost in Australia? [Contractor Google Ads Pricing Guide 2022]

 We’ve packed a lot of info into this guide so if you’ve scrolled to the bottom for a bite-sized version we get it.

 Google Ads is constantly talked about as the fast and affordable way of bringing in new leads and customers, and that’s true – if you tick off a few CRUCIAL steps along the way.

-ROI is always a better outlook than cost.
+- ROI (return on investment) is always a better outlook than cost.
 Don’t focus on what you’re spending, but what revenue your ads are going to generate back for you.

-At the end of the day, Google Ads doesn’t need to be complex or technical or any of that garbage.
+At the end of the day, Google Ads doesn’t need to be complex.
 People go to Google because they have problems.
 By typing in keywords they’re looking for a *specific* solution to those problems…